 Walk the trails of Beinn Eighe

-This final stretch of driving along the coast is probably the most scenic and fun driving on the whole North Coast 500.
-There are so many viewpoints to stop and enjoy the scene, you’ll spend an entire day getting through just a short 32 mile stretch.
+This final stretch of driving along the coast is probably the most scenic and fun driving you’ll have along the North Coast 500.
+There are so many viewpoints to stop and enjoy the scene, you’ll spend an entire day getting through just a short 32-mile stretch.
 As you drive from Torridon the views are plentiful.

 Be sure to pull over as much as possible along this route as you are going to find some amazing overhead views.
 The initial climb up the coast has hairpin turns and viewpoints.
 A gorgeous one we found was a pull off with a short trail leading to a view of the town of Sheildag.